Maluen/code-medium/README.md

   To only remove the embed, just click on it and press the delete key as usual.
 * Syntax highlighting for the most popular programming languages thanks to [react-ace](https://github.com/securingsincity/react-ace)!

+* Fixes the height of the Gists in the editor, to display them without being cut and without the extra padding (https://github.com/Maluen/code-medium/issues/3).

 Installing from store
 --------